Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 \citet{Nguyen2023} tackled mass-loading in galactic winds from starburst galaxy M82.
-Mass-loading—how cool clouds are destroyed and incorporated into hot winds—involves radiative turbulent mixing, cloud crushing, and multi-phase interactions that depend sensitively on local conditions.
+Mass-loading---how cool clouds are destroyed and incorporated into hot winds---involves radiative turbulent mixing, cloud crushing, and multiphase interactions that depend sensitively on local conditions.
 Rather than guessing functional forms, they parameterized the mass-loading rate as a neural network within the wind evolution equations.
-The approach discovered non-trivial structure without prior assumptions, revealing sharp truncation at specific radii that analytical models miss.
+The approach discovered nontrivial structure without prior assumptions, revealing sharp truncation at specific radii that analytical models miss.

 \citet{Tan2025} applied similar methods to infalling clouds in galactic environments, where cold gas clouds interact with hot ambient media through turbulent mixing layers.
 They embedded neural networks within differential equations to learn the weight factor governing Kelvin-Helmholtz instabilities and the drag coefficient.
 Training on high-resolution 3D simulations, the neural ODE framework learned corrections that better captured cloud evolution than analytical models alone.
-Both studies exemplify how Neural ODEs extract hidden physics when underlying processes defy analytical treatment—discovering functional forms directly from data while respecting established conservation laws.
+Both studies exemplify how neural ODEs extract hidden physics when underlying processes defy analytical treatment, discovering functional forms directly from data while respecting established conservation laws.

-\subsubsection{A Cautionary Note: Super-Resolution Misconceptions}
+\subsubsection{A cautionary note: super-resolution misconceptions}

-The surrogate modeling approaches discussed above highlight deep learning's promise for multi-scale problems.
+The surrogate modeling approaches discussed above highlight deep learning's promise for multiscale problems.
 When trained with appropriate inductive biases on high-fidelity simulations, these models serve as faithful interpolation techniques bridging different resolutions and physical regimes.
-However, a common misconception emerges when similar techniques are applied to observational data with claims of achieving ``super-resolution'' or enhanced signal-to-noise ratio \citep[e.g.,][]{Vojtekova2021}.
-While these models can be useful for cursory inspection and fitting \citep{Pal2024}, one should be cautious about claims of improved information content.
+However, a common misconception emerges when similar techniques are applied to observational data with claims of achieving superresolution or enhanced signal-to-noise ratio (SNR) \citep[e.g.,][]{Vojtekova2021}.
+Although these models can be useful for cursory inspection and fitting \citep{Pal2024}, one should be cautious about claims of improved information content.